-- O Be clear and transparent. - O Be explicit about the work in schools. - O Ensure that each student is well known by multiple adults. - O Ensure that adults are collectively responsible for small groups of students. - O Make schools more community oriented. - O Redefine existing roles (Role clarification: SC, Supt, Dept chairs/dept liaison, students and families). - O Looks past building to campus, past campus to district and community, past district to collaborating districts. - O Tap into and enhance the role of alumni.
+- Be clear and transparent. - Be explicit about the work in schools - Ensure that each student is well known by multiple adults. - Ensure that adults are collectively responsible for small groups of students. - Make schools more community oriented. - Redefine existing roles (Role clarification: SC, Supt., Dept chairs/dept liaison, student and families). - Looks past building to camus, past campus to district and community, past district to collaborating districts. - Tap into and enhance the role of alumni.